ssvlabs/ssv-network/README.md

 ## CI/CD Workflow

 ### Step 1: Test contracts
-Take a look at `test/` folder, you should be able to find tests rlated to specific actions.
+Take a look at `test/` folder, you should be able to find tests related to specific actions.
 It comes with tests that use [Waffle](https://getwaffle.io/) and [Ethers.js](https://github.com/ethers-io/ethers.js/).
 To run tests, run: